core-wg/senml-spec/draft-ietf-core-senml.md

-(We use the term "selecting a record" for identifying it as part of the fragment, not in the sense of isolating it from the Pack --- the record still needs to be interpreted as part of the Pack, e.g., using the base values defined in record 1.)
+(We use the term "selecting a record" for identifying it as part of the fragment, not in the sense of isolating it from the Pack --- the record still needs to be interpreted as part of the Pack, e.g., using the base values defined in earlier records)

 ## Fragment Identification Examples